 This long list should prove that only your interests and imagination limit you.

-Where do I dream up my story ideas?
+Where do I dream up my regional travel story ideas?
 While I’m traveling, I’m always scanning for interesting places and people.

 You can also get your ideas from books about your region.
 I once read a book about Northwest ghost towns and decided to stop off Interstate 90 to explore Roslyn, Washington, one of the towns mentioned in the book.
-After walking around this fascinating little town, I pitched a story to NW Travel & Lifestyle and it was accepted and published.
+After walking around this fascinating little town, I pitched a story to Northwest Travel & Life and it was accepted and published.
+That was my first of many stories in this esteemed publication.

 Sometimes stories fall into your lap.
 While covering a schooner rendezvous for a local yachting magazine I was invited to go on a wine cruise around the Puget Sound’s San Juan Islands.
 I sold the wine cruise story to three yachting magazines in two different countries.

 Some regional magazines have higher pay rates.
-But the higher paying ones are highly sought after.
-The competition much fiercer and breaking into them is more difficult for beginners.
+But, of course, the higher paying ones are highly sought after.
+The competition is much fiercer and breaking into them is more difficult for beginners.

-Why do I continue to do travel writing for regionals if their payout is so modest?
-That gets me to the advantages of writing for regional magazines, and there are many:
+Why do I continue to do travel writing for regionals if their payouts are so modest?
+That brings me to the advantages of writing for regional magazines, and there are many:

-If your story is in a far-flung corner of your state or in a neighboring state, I’d suggest two things.
-Research the area and sell your stories in advance.
-Then, contact the tourist office and request comps while you’re there doing research.
-This will help to make the trip economically viable.
+If your story is in a far-flung corner of your state or in a neighboring state, I’d suggest two things:

 Perks associated with researching and writing for regional travel magazines include free entry into museums and personal tours; free accommodation at resorts, hotels, and B & B’s; free meals; and press passes to film festivals, depending upon the type and scope of the article you’re writing.

-These are generally easy to organize in advance, as long as you have a letter of assignment from a magazine editor.
-Contact the local convention and visitor’s bureau, and let the people there know you are on an assignment.
-Then ask politely if they can arrange complimentary accommodation and press passes for you.
-I’ve done this extensively and have only been turned down once or twice.
+To secure these “comps”, you’ll need a letter of assignment from a magazine editor.
+All you need to do is contact the local convention and visitor’s bureau at your destination, and let the people there know you are on an assignment.
+Then politely ask if they can arrange complimentary accommodation and press passes for you.
+I’ve done this extensively and have only been turned down once or twice in 12 years.

 Don’t locking yourself into one type of article, such as restaurant reviews.
 This limits your story generating potential.
 Writing about a diverse range of travel topics prevents you from getting bored with writing about the same old things.